TracyGJG/utilities/docs/tools.md

 ### Parameters

-- enumJson - a JSON stringified object containing arrays and/or objects to be used to extract the enumeration labels and values.
+- enumJson: a JSON stringified object containing arrays and/or objects to be used to extract the enumeration labels and values.

 * options - an optional structure used to instruct the function of its behaviour.
   - constantProperties - Boolean flag; true to convert, false (default) to leave as is.